Big-Sands/adhd.ge/articles/contents-en.md

 characterised by excessive amounts of inattention, hyperactivity, and impulsivity that are pervasive, impairing in multiple contexts, and otherwise age-inappropriate.

-For as long as humans existed, there were always those among them who had ADHD, but this would not be considered a disorder, until the modern time, this was just a feature.
-Like how one person has blonde hair, the other would have black hair.
-Hundred thousand years ago, the society needed this sort of diversification, we had "farmers" (with good attention), and we had "hunters" (ADHD havers).

-Today, life is very different compared to how it was hundred thousand years ago.
-As time went on, schools and professions were being invented while the proportion of ADHD havers were decreasing, (probably with the "natural selection" method, ADHD has many causes, one of them being - few different genes.)
+ADHD has many different causes: several different genes, diet, environment, etc.
+Although no one knows the exact reason ADHD exists, there are many theories, some of which are listed at the end of this article.

-Today, all of us are subjected to school form a young age, required to attend for hours every week day, being required to pay attention at all times, doing homework, memorizing text (carefully reading) and as an adult, 8-14 hours of work (that has to be done with attention), and concurrently quick learning of new material for purpose of career advancement.
+Regardless of the exact reason, today, all of us are subjected to school form a young age, required to attend for hours every week day, being required to pay attention at all times, doing homework, memorizing text (carefully reading) and as an adult, 8-14 hours of work (that has to be done with attention), and concurrently quick learning of new material for purpose of career advancement.
-For reasons mentioned above, ADHD is considered a disorder in modern times and is a real problem.
+For reasons mentioned above, ADHD is considered a disorder and is a real problem.

 ADHD is characterised by many symptoms, but, because ADHD has been most studied in children, the name only focuses on attention deficit and hyperactivity, as these are the most easily noticeable symptoms in children.
+This is why, the name of this disease can be misleading and a person with ADHD can have attention deficit without hyperactivity.
-But the symptoms still last into adulthood and some are manifested differently from children.
+The symptoms still last into adulthood and some are manifested differently from children.

 The most noticeable and problematic symptom that is noticeable in all age group is **lack of attention control**.
 In practice, this means, academic success is very difficult, one very specific example,